The following costs are displayed for services:

 Any level of Access Rights

-The cost of a service is displayed on the Details pane of the service's Summary tab.
+The cost of a service is displayed in the Details section of the service's Summary tab.

-By default, Estimated Costs are shown, but you can also display the Actual Costs.
-To learn how to display the Actual Costs property in the Details pane, see Displaying properties.
+By default, Estimated Annual Costs are shown, but you can also display the Actual Costs.
+For information on how to display the Actual Costs property in the Details section, see Displaying properties.

-In the Details pane, click the blue Details link next to Estimated Costs or Actual Costs to open the Costs Details dialog.
+In the Details section, click the Details link next to Estimated Annual Costs or Actual Costs to open the Costs Details dialog.

 Use the drop-down lists to select either Estimated Costs or Actual Costs and the time period.

-The cost of a public Azure image is always displayed as $0.
+Note: The cost of a public Azure image is always displayed as 0.
 Azure costs don't include taxes.

 Because deployment decisions (for example, target host or cluster and storage location) can affect the total cost of a service when it's deployed, the cost of a service in the Service Catalog may not match that displayed for the source service in the tree.
 The Estimated Cost displayed in the Details pane for a VM template includes only storage and custom attribute costs; it doesn't include CPU, memory or operating system costs.
 The cost displayed for that same template when added to the Service Catalog, however, includes all resource costs.
 The Service Catalog cost provides you with a more realistic view of what the template would cost when deployed as a VM.